top of page

 PRIVACY POLICY

 The Madge Lewis Scholarship Foundation (MLSF) maintains a strict Privacy Policy.
-All information received from applicants for scholarships is kept strictly confidential, and is never shared with, sold to, nor discussed with any other organization.
+All information received from ‘for scholarships is kept strictly confidential, and is never shared with, sold to, nor discussed with any other organization.
 Applicants’ information is seen only by Officers and Board of Directors.
-Awardees’ Information is stored in a safe, secure place and will be shredded at the end of three (3) years.
-All others will be shredded at the end of the review period.
+Awardees’ information is stored in a safe, secure database and will be destroyed at the end of three (3) years.
+All other applicants’ data will be destroyed at the end of the annual review period.

 MADGE LEWIS SCHOLARSHIP FOUNDATION, INC. BY-LAWS